 Time: About 4.5 hours (including airport transfers)

-Pricing: At least ¥6,700 (one-way, including airport fees and transfer costs)
+Pricing: Approximately ¥6,700 (one-way, including airport fees and transfer costs)

 Kyoto may not have an airport, but nearby Osaka has Kansai International Airport as the gateway to the region.
 Fly from Narita or Haneda Airport with a budget airline like Peach or Jetstar, and you’ll be in Osaka in just one and a half hours.
 Prices start around ¥4,590 – ¥5,190.
 There are tourist and other promo fares every so often, so be on the lookout.
 One-way fares can go as low as ¥2,490.